Crossing the Red Sea

-Many wonder: how long did the Israelites take to cross the Red Sea?
+That’s a good question.
+Movies seem to portray it being rather quick.
+We can find some clues in the Bible on how long it took the Israelites to cross the Red Sea.
 The Bible tells us that the Israelites left Egypt at nighttime after Passover.
 God told Israel that He would smite Egypt’s firstborn at “midnight” (Exodus 12:29).
-Pharaoh summoned Moses and Aaron at night, right after the firstborn were killed and he asked God’s children to leave Egypt (verse 31).
+Pharaoh summoned Moses and Aaron at night, right after the firstborn were killed.
+At which point he had had enough and asked God’s children to leave Egypt (verse 31).

 The Scripture adds, “coming between the host of Egypt and the host of Israel.
 And there was the cloud and the darkness.
 And it lit up the night without one coming near the other all night.
-Then Moses stretched out his hand over the sea, and the LORD drove the sea back by a strong east wind all night and made the sea dry land, and the waters were divided.
-And the people of Israel went into the midst of the sea on dry ground, the waters being a wall to them on their right hand and on their left.
+Then Moses stretched out his hand over the sea.
+The LORD drove the sea back by a strong east wind all night and made the sea dry land, and the waters were divided and the children of Israel were able to cross the red sea.
+The people of Israel went into the midst of the sea on dry ground.
+The waters being a wall to them on their right hand and on their left.
 The Egyptians pursued and went in after them into the midst of the sea, all Pharaoh’s horses, his chariots, and his horsemen” (Exodus 14:20-23).

 In His service,